theHdd4/TrinityFastAPIDjangoReact/README.md

 click **Save Text** – the editor will send the payload to the FastAPI backend which stores it in MongoDB.

+Use the trash icon next to the **Exhibit the Card** toggle to remove a card.
-When you delete a card the frontend archives the entire card object to the FastAPI endpoint `/api/cards/archive` before removing any associated atoms.
+When clicked the frontend archives the entire card object to the FastAPI endpoint `/api/cards/archive` before deleting any associated atoms.
 Text Box atoms are archived by setting their status to `archived` via `DELETE /api/t/text/<id>` so nothing is permanently lost.